What Is Alternative Health? A Modern Guide for Colorado's Wellness Seekers

 When to See a Licensed Medical Professional

-● Physical symptoms that are new, persistent, or concerning
+● New, persistent, or concerning physical symptoms.

-● A diagnosis that requires medical management
+● A diagnosis that requires medical management.

-● Acute psychological distress
+● Acute psychological distress.

 · · ·